How to plot an array in Python

 Advanced plotting techniques

-Building on those common approaches, you can create more dynamic and informative visuals by combining multiple plots, fine-tuning aesthetics, and introducing interactive features.
+Building on those foundational plotting skills, you can create more sophisticated visuals by arranging multiple plots, customizing their look, and adding interactive features.

 Creating multiple subplots for array data